jim-steerforth/cli-linux/pages/08.optimisation/04.performance-scripts/docs.md

 <tt>
 <pre>
 sudo ./after_run_setup.sh
-sudo ./restart_services.sh Group1 Run2
+sudo ./test_runner.sh Group1 Run2
 </pre>
 </tt>

-<p> Now navigate to the wwwroot (http://(your ip)/moodle-performance-comparison/moodle and you should see a graphical represntation of your runs.</p>
+<p> Now navigate to the wwwroot http://(your ip)/moodle-performance-comparison and you should see a graphical represntation of your runs.  http://(your ip)/moodle-performance-comparison/moodle will be your test site. </p>